Intermodal Marketing Company (IMC) - (Definition, Purpose & Value)

-Another shift in the IMC market occurred during the mid-2000's, which was revolutionary in nature.
-During this time, railroads developed their door-to-door intermodal service for IMC's.
-This change put a new and better twist on IMC's, for those that have taken the new door-to-door model to another level of service for the intermodal buyer.
+During the mid-2000's railroads developed and focused resources on their door-to-door intermodal service for IMC market.
+This stratgice move put a new and better twist on IMC's, for those that has taken the door-to-door model to another level of service for the intermodal buyer.

-To further explain the differences between the old model IMC and the newer door-to-door model, we have separated out the differences found in both in the areas of customer support, capital allocation and areas of focus.
+To help work through the differences between the old model IMC and the newer door-to-door model, we will walk through the differences found in the areas of customer support, capital allocation and areas of focus.

 Old IMC Model: Customers typically have a single customer service rep / dispatcher, with nights and weekends covered on a 1-800 number.
 The dispatcher is responsible for obtaining the equipment, managing the dray segments, handling the interchange at the intermodal ramps and all communications with the customer.

 New Door-to-Door Model: Under this model, the IMC is customer service extraordinaire with their entire focus on reporting, communicating and following the shipment from origin to destination.
 The IMC is a second set of eyes on the shipment and will step in with communication to the railroad if they see a hiccup in transit.
 The reason the IMC in this model does not have any other responsibility is the door-to-door railroad division is obtaining the equipment; managing the dray work; and handles the interchange at the intermodal ramps.